Ben-Ackerman/SpotifyAnalyzer/docs/README.md

 * protobuf compiler 3.9.1 https://grpc.io/docs/quickstart/go/

 1. First download the required dependenies and cloning this github repo.
-2. You need to set the necessary enironment variables for the docker-compose.yaml file to use
+2. Next you need to set the necessary enironment variables for the docker-compose.yaml file to use.
 3. Next in the SpotifyAnalyzer directoryn run "Docker-Compose build".
 This will build the necessary docker images.
 4. After building the images you can run "Docker-Compose up" to start up the environment.

 ## System design diagram
-Below is a diagram of the system which is created when "docker-compose up" is run from the SpotifyAnalyzer directory
+Below is a diagram of the system which is created when "docker-compose up" is run from the SpotifyAnalyzer directory.
 ![System Diagram](system_diagram.png)